ceremcem/build-freecad-asm3/README.md

 ### 2. Login to your FreeCAD Machine

+> Skip this step and only issue `./run-in-chroot.sh -n fc -u freecad` if you prefer "chroot approach".

-> Assuming your container has an IP of `10.0.10.3`
+> Assuming your container has an IP of `10.0.10.3`.
+> See also [lxc network configuration](https://github.com/aktos-io/lxc-to-the-future/blob/master/network-configuration.md) section.
+"NAT Configuration" is recommended.

 ```console
 local$ ssh -X freecad@10.0.10.3
 freecad@fc:~$
 ```

-> **TIP**: You can also completely skip the `ssh` usage and just use `run-in-chroot.sh -n fc` to both perform the below steps and run the compiled application on your host.

 ### 3. Download the builder scripts